 About Me

-I am a first-year Doctoral student as York University under the supervision of Dr. Marcus Brubaker and Dr. Kosta Derpanis.
+I am a Doctoral student at York University under the supervision of Dr. Marcus Brubaker and Dr. Kosta Derpanis.
 I am interested in computer vision and machine learning.
-More specifically, I am interested in working on methods that can leverage large amounts of unlabeled data.
-This may include elements of transfer learning, generative modeling, and/or the formulation of rich inductive priors.
+I am interested in generative modeling, view synthesis, and scene understanding problems.

 News